 Sustainability risks

 The most significant risks to which the Fund may be exposed can be divided into financial, operational and impact risks.
-Sustainability risks can generally be seen to affect all of these risks.
-Impact risks include the risk that an investment might be detrimental to people or the environment.
+Sustainability risks can generally be seen to affect all of these.
+Impact risks include the risk that an investment might have a negative impact on people or the environment.
 Examples of impact risks related to people are human rights violations, corruption and bribery.
 Examples of impact risks associated with the environment are illegal deforestation, greenhouse gas emissions and dumping of environmentally hazardous waste.
 The purpose of identifying impact risks is to manage the risks, i.e. that the Fund has processes to avoid the risks it does not want in the portfolio and to use engagement to seek to reduce the risks identified in the portfolio.

 Organisation and distribution of responsibility

 AP2’s Board determines guidelines and policies in governance issues and has mandated the CEO of the Fund to manage these in the ongoing operations of the Fund.
 The Fund’s Executive Management are responsible for the strategic sustainability work and for implementation and follow-up.
-The day-to-day work is handled by the Fund’s various departments.
+The day-to-day work is handled by the Fund’s various departments, with support from the sustainability team.

-At each Board meeting, AP2’s Board receives a report on the Fund’s sustainability and corporate governance work.
-A special sustainability theme is also presented and discussed at each board meeting.
+At each Board meeting, AP2’s Board receives a report on the Fund’s sustainability work.

 Policy